 I am not sure when Leonard wrote his 10 Rules of Writing, but I found them a few years ago and filed them away.

-Some of you may already know those ten rules, but I am betting a lot of you don’t.
+Some of you may already know those ten rules, but I am betting many of you don’t.
 So let me share them with you today.
-Read them, consider them and most of all, and try to follow them when you write your books.
+Read them, consider them, and most of all, try to follow them when you write your books.
 I think you will be glad you did.